LabinatorSolutions/stockfish-chess-web-gui/README.md

 ## Known Issues

 - The chessboard is not rotating/flipping on touch devices (tablets and smartphones).
-This affects the "flip" and the "switch sides" buttons.
+This affects the "Flip" and the "Switch Sides" buttons.
 - The user can not start a new game with the black pieces if he/she is on touch devices (tablets and smartphones).
-- The "hint" button is loading endlessly on touch devices (tablets and smartphones).
+- The "Show Hint" button is loading endlessly on touch devices (tablets and smartphones).

 ## Online Installation